caiocvelasco/snowflake-fundamentals-data-engineering/README.md

 - existing sales are **updated** if their amounts change (e.g., refunds, adjustments), and
 - new orders are **inserted** seamlessly.

-This pattern is a classic **daily incremental load** used in finance, retail, and e-commerce ETL pipelines.
+This pattern is a classic **Daily Incremental Load**, common in finance, retail, and e-commerce pipelines.

 ```sql
 MERGE INTO fact_sales AS t